aaronjoseph/DataScienceNotes/Collinearity.md

-Collinearity/MultiCollinearity is a phenomenon related to regression, in which the predictor variable are highly correlated among themselves.
+Collinearity/MultiCollinearity is a phenomenon related to regression, in which the predictor variables or independent variables are highly correlated among themselves.

 Essentially, when some predictors are collinear to each other, we can reduce the predictors since the model anyways considers the impact of collinear variables to the target variable - this also keeps the model simple.